-Highlight main developments since last year's survey Planned actions (if any) and expected commencement date The transposition process of the EU directive on Deposit Guarantee Schemes (DGSD) has been completed with the Legislative Decree No. 30/2016 being enacted in March 2016.
+The transposition process of the EU directive on Deposit Guarantee Schemes (DGSD) has been completed with the Legislative Decree No. 30/2016 being enacted in March 2016.
 In addition, the transposition law of the Directive on Recovery and Resolution of credit institutions (BRRD), enacted in November 2015, has introduced depositor preference; that is, the DGS subrogating to reimbursed depositors has a preferential ranking in insolvency proceedings.

-On November 2015 the EU Commission adopted a proposal for European Deposit Insurance Scheme (EDIS), aimed at mutualizing and reducing banking risks at the EU level while strengthening depositors' protection.
-According to the proposal, EDIS would progressively evolve from a reinsurance scheme int a fully mutualized co-insurance scheme over a number of years.
-A joint Deposit Insurance Fund at the Banking Union level woul be created: it would be managed by the Single Resolution Board and filled by contributions paid by banks.
-Some Member States have raised objections to the proposal and its timing, deeming it necessary that further risk reduction measures are implemented a a prerequisite for the EDIS' establishment.
-In this respect, a draff report amending the Commission's proposal for EDIS has been submitted to the EU Parliament, in which important changes are made to the design of the EDIS' stages and to the timetable for their implementation.
+On November 2015 the EU Commission adopted a proposal for a European Deposit Insurance Scheme (EDIS), aimed at mutualizing and reducing banking risks at the EU level while strengthening depositors' protection.
+According to the proposal, EDIS would progressively evolve from a reinsurance scheme into a fully mutualized co-insurance scheme over a number of years.
+A joint Deposit Insurance Fund at the Banking Union level would be created: it would be managed by the Single Resolution Board and filled by contributions paid by banks.
+Some Member States have raised objections to the proposal and its timing, deeming it necessary that further risk reduction measures are implemented as a prerequisite for the EDIS' establishment.
+In this respect, a draft report amending the Commission's proposal for EDIS has been submitted to the EU Parliament, in which important changes are made to the design of the EDIS' stages and to the timetable for their implementation.
 Recently, a European Commission Communication on the completion of the Banking Union, issued in October 2017, set forth a proposal along the same lines, aimed at resuming the political debate on EDIS.

-Relevant web-links Web-links to relevant documents http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A52015PC0586
+http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A52015PC0586